gus27/bonn-tree-finder/README.md

 - use MarkerClusterer
 - use a lazy list component which renders max.
 20 entries at first.
 Only when scrolling to the last element the next 20 elements are displayed.

+Unfortunately the open data file only contains no english name of the tree - only the latin and a german name.
+To keep this as international as possible the latin names are used throughout this app and the english Wikipedia entries will be displayed.

 I used an KO observable to show and hide the sidebar.
 This observable is triggered by the button with the hamburger icon and by the